kvirani/w2d1-oop-example-july6-2015/README.md

 Can allow you to inc / dec their score

-SHOULD NOT interface with the user (I/O) - UI
+No UI Logic - interface with the user (I/O)

 ### `Game` class:
 The interaction with the player along with the game logic / rules.
 Handling of multiple turns (endless looping)

-Can interface with the user (I/O) - UI
+Has UI Logic - Can interface with the user (I/O)

 ### `Turn` class:
 While the game starts each turn, the game logic within a turn is actually in this class.

+Has UI Logic - Can interface with the user (I/O)

+### `Question` class:
+Used to generate a "random" (not yet anyway) number and then tell us if the user's answer is correct or close

-Can interface with the user (I/O) - UI
+No UI Logic - SHOULD NOT interface with the user (I/O) - UI